ThM | Master of Theology - Gordon Conwell

 English Language Requirements (International Students)

-Gordon-Conwell requires a TOEFL score of 91 or better (IBT).
+Gordon-Conwell requires a TOEFL score of 100 or better (IBT).
 We also accept IELTS scores of 7.0 or higher.
-Students who have completed an undergraduate degree through an English-language university may request a TOEFL waiver.
+We do not accept DuoLingo scores for the ThM.
+Applicants whose native language is not English, but who have completed an undergraduate or graduate degree in English through a university in the USA, UK, Ireland, Australia, New Zealand, or Anglophone Canada do not need a TOEFL or equivalent test.

 Biblical Language Requirements

-There are three concentration options within the Master of Theology (ThM) – Biblical Studies program:
+There are two concentration options within the Master of Theology (ThM) – Biblical Studies program:

 • New Testament

-Applicants to the ThM – Biblical Studies must demonstrate competency in Hebrew and/or Greek.
-Incoming ThM applicants must pass one or both competency exams in order to be considered for admission to the program:
+Applicants to the ThM – Biblical Studies must demonstrate competency in Hebrew or Greek.
+Incoming ThM applicants must pass one or both competency exams to be considered for admission to the program:

 • New Testament concentration: Greek competency required